 Olivier-winning director Lyndsey Turner turns her talents to the slippery nature of the past.
 Moonlight is a raw, bleakly funny play about the memories that haunt a dying father.
 Then, inventive young director Ed Stambollouian takes us to the seedy nightclubs and scruffy boarding houses of 1960s London with Night School, which follows an East End criminal returning from prison to discover his room is now occupied by a secretive stranger.
-Cast TBC.

 The Room, Family Voices and Victoria Station